Lama Zopa Rinpoche News

 - Creating Buddha Amitabha's Pure Land

 (For the confirmed schedule and details of how to book for these events, please contact the center directly or go to http://www.fpmt.org/teachers/zopa/schedule.php)

-Rinpoche is currently at Potowa Centre in Jakarta, Indonesia, teaching and giving Medicine Buddha and Vajrasattva initiations there.
+Rinpoche then goes to Potowa Centre in Jakarta, Indonesia, and will teach and give Medicine Buddha and Vajrasattva initiations there.

 Rinpoche will then visit Naropa Centre, Tahiti for teachings on the 7 Point Mind Training, and to give Mitrugpa, Milarepa, Tara and Medicine Buddha initiations between March 10 - 17th.

 Then Rinpoche will teach at Dorje Chang Institute in New Zealand between March 19 - April 4th, on the Foundations of all Good Qualities, and will give Amitabha and Great Medicine Buddha initiations.